mlcommons/medperf/cc/README.md

 ## Configuration

 A configuration selects its own backends.
-Keys at the top level are shared by every service, and a section named after a service adds to or overrides them:
+Keys at the top level are shared by every service, and a section named after a service adds to or overrides them — the backend included, so an asset's two halves need not be with the same
+provider:

 ```json
 {"backend": "gcp", "project_id": "p", "bucket": "b", "keyring_name": "..."}